 Allow IP in AWS security Groups RDP connection

-Why do we need to allow certain IPs to AWS EC2 RDP
+Why do we need to allow certain IPs in AWS EC2 RDP

 Everyone nowadays is using cloud services.
 When services and technologies grow, spamming and hacking attacks also grow, even more.
 To protect your instances allow only those IPs which are authenticated.
 For this, you need to set up the IPs in our security groups connected to your EC2 instance.

-Before going towards the steps to configure security groups, Let know a bit about what are AWS Security Groups.
+Before going towards the steps to configure security groups, Let’s know a bit about what are AWS Security Groups.

 What are the AWS Security Groups